How to Prepare for a Data Center Shutdown Procedure in Dallas and North Texas

 A mirror backup is an exact copy made of the source data.
 A mirror backup avoids storing old, obsolete files.
 When these files are deleted, they are removed from the mirror backup as well when the backup is performed.
 The downside to a mirror backup is when a file is accidentally deleted, it can be lost from the mirror backup when the next scheduled backup occurs without recovery.

 Power backup equipment is suggested to help protect your hardware against damage from unexpected power failures, disasters, and planned shutdowns.
 An uninterruptible power supply (UPS) can provide emergency power when the power source fails, or voltage drops to an unmanageable level.
 A UPS can protect hardware when an unexpected power distribution could cause business disruption and data loss.

 Protect Your Data Center with a Partner

 Tech Plan is here to help.
 Our UPS Selector Tool helps you select UPS power equipment for a broad range of applications from small data rooms to enterprise data centers.
-Tech Plan has full line of Liebert UPS equipment available to you and your team.
+Tech Plan has a full line of Vertiv/Liebert UPS equipment available to you and your team.